Arlen22/giacomocerquone.com/content/blog/microsoft-codepush-in-reactnative-tutorial/microsoft-codepush-in-reactnative-tutorial.md

 ## Important CLI commands

-Now an handy collection of the main useful commands you can refer to
+Let's see an handy collection of the main useful commands you can refer to <br/>

+_NOTICE: Microsoft calls it deploymentName, it is also often referred to as lanes, product flavors, build schemes and they indicate some sort of specific configuration of your app: stage, dev, production, production-IT ecc._

 ```
 DEPLOY (to a deployment name)